 Items which must be submitted directly to program:

 - CREOG scores.
-Please save your scores as an attachment in one document as "Last, First CREOG scores" (e.g., Thompson, Nicole CREOG scores) and upload here.
+Please save your scores as an attachment in one document as "Last Name, First Name CREOG scores" (e.g., Thompson, Nicole CREOG scores) and upload them using the button below.
 Please do not email your scores.